DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We designed it like this because our research showed that many providers do not like to give feedback.
 Using radio buttons makes sure users read and answer each question.

-But we’re now switching from radio buttons to checkboxes because:
+We’re now switching from radio buttons to checkboxes because:

 - they’re easier to scan and read
 - they do not require users to select ‘no’ for each category which does not apply